 Why Deck Thinning?

 To look at it another way, imagine that you bought two Silver on your first two turns.
-Your deck is now 2/12 Silver, so you have a 1/6 chance of any card you draw being Silver, and slightly less than 50% odds that any given 5-card hand will have a silver.
+Your deck is now 2/12 Silver, so you have a 1/6 chance of any card you draw being Silver and slightly less than 50 percent odds that any given five-card hand will have a silver.
 But let's say you manage to thin your deck and trash six of your starting cards.
-Now your deck is 2/6 Silver, so you have a 1/3 chance of any card being Silver, and a guarantee that your 5-card hand has a least one Silver, with a good chance of both.
+Now your deck is 2/6 Silver, so you have a 1/3 chance of any card being Silver and a guarantee that your five-card hand has a least one Silver, with a good chance of both.

 In short, trashing your bad cards puts your good cards into your hand more often.
-So now that you understand the advantage of trashing cards, what cards in the base set allow you to trash things?
+So now that you understand the advantage of trashing cards, read on to learn which cards in the base set allow you to trash things.

 Chapel is, bar-none, the most powerful deck-thinning card in the game.
 Chapel lets you trash up to four cards in a single action, and as such, is the perfect card for any serious deck-thinning strategy.